sledorze/morphic-ts/README.md

   default: _ => 1
 })

-// Use matchWiden, then the resturn type will be unified from each results
+// Use matchWiden, then the return type will be unified from each results
 // Here it would be number | 'none' Vehicle.matchWiden({
   Car: ({ seats }) => seats,